MarcoStallmann/Natural-Language-Processing/README.md

 ## [Predicting the next word with Shakespeare Sonnets Dataset](https://github.com/MarcoStallmann/Natural-Language-Processing/tree/main/%5B4%5D%20Predicting%20the%20next%20word%20with%20Shakespeare%20Sonnets%20Dataset)

 For this assignment we use the [Shakespeare Sonnets Dataset](https://www.opensourceshakespeare.org/views/sonnets/sonnet_view.php?range=viewrange&sonnetrange1=1&sonnetrange2=154), which contains more than 2000 lines of text extracted from Shakespeare's sonnets.
-We will implement a model and train it, while also creating some helper functions to pre-process the data.
+We will implement a bidirectional LSTM model and train it, while also creating some helper functions to pre-process the data.

 ## [Exploring Overfitting in NLP with Sentiment140 dataset](http://help.sentiment140.com/home)